balajikrs/jot-hint/docs/Aws/Route53.md

 - AAAA records point to IPV6 ip
 - generally architech will create 2 records A and AAAA records for same domain
 - client os or DNS client will pick up the correct type of records it wants

+## R53 Hosted Zones
+### Public Hosted zone

+- Hosted zone is a public database for a given section on  global dns database
+- domain can be purchased some where else and can use r53 to host it.
+- monthly fee for hosting it
+- query charges based on the number of query hits to resolve the dns
+- Host DNS records (eg. A,AAAA,NS,MX,TXT)
+- hosted zones are databases which are referenced via delegation using name server records
+  - create authoritative records for a domain eg.pensive.top
+- DNS database (zone file ) hosted by R53 (public name servers)
+- Accessible from public internet
+- hosted